stitchdata/docs/_developer-content/import-api/guides/structuring-data-for-the-import-api.md

           - **For tables with Primary Keys**, Stitch will use Primary Key columns to de-dupe data during the Loading phase of the replication process.
 This ensures that only the most recent version of a record is loaded into the destination.

-          - **If a table doesn't have a Primary Key, or if the destination is append-only**, records will be appended to the end of the table as new rows.
+          - **If a table doesn't have a Primary Key, or if the destination only supports Append-Only loading**, records will be appended to the end of the table as new rows.
 Existing rows will not be updated.
+Refer to the [Understanding loading behavior guide]({{ link.destinations.storage.loading-behavior | prepend: site.baseurl }}) for more info and examples.

           A table's Primary Keys are defined using the `key_names` property in the [Batch endpoint]({{ site.data.import-api.core-objects.batch.anchor | prepend: link.import-api.api | prepend: site.baseurl }}).
 For example: